-Making your own curry paste and frying it with the onions before adding it to the crock pot is worth the time: this slow cooker lamb curry beats any other similar dish I’ve cooked before.
+Making your own curry paste and frying it with the onions before adding it to the crock pot is worth the time: this slow cooker lamb curry beats any other similar dish Iโve cooked before.

 Recipe ingredients

-- Generally, the shoulder is fattier and tenderer than the leg, but when testing this recipe, I didn’t notice any difference between the two cuts.
+Meat: Lamb leg or lamb shoulder.
+These tougher cuts of meat are perfect for slow cooking.
+Generally, the shoulder is fattier and tenderer than the leg, but when testing this recipe, I didnโt notice any difference between the two cuts.
 The leg curry was just as tender as the shoulder lamb curry.

-- You will need 2.5 lbs/ 1.2 kg of boneless meat.
-If you can only get a bone-in piece (like I did), it should weigh about 3.5 – 4 lbs/ 1.6 – 1.8 kg.
+You will need 2.5 lbs/ 1.2 kg of boneless meat.
+If you can only get a bone-in piece (like I did), it should weigh about 3.5 โ 4 lbs/ 1.6 โ 1.8 kg.

 - Prepare the meat: Remove the excess fat (1), debone the meat (if required), and cut it into even-sized cubes (2).
 Dry, flour, and season the pieces (3).

-- Brown them in a heavy skillet, searing them on medium-high heat in several batches adding a little oil when necessary (4,5,6).
+- Brown them in a heavy skillet, searing them in several batches on medium-high heat, adding a little oil when necessary (4,5,6).

-- Curry paste: Blend chopped onion, garlic, ginger, and all the spices in a food processor (7).
+- Curry paste: Blend chopped onion, garlic, ginger, and spices in a food processor (7).
 Add a few tablespoons of water and scrape the machine a couple of times in between.
 The mixture should be smooth (8).

-- Curry: Add the onion-spice mixture to the sliced onions in the frying pan (9, 10).
-Pour the coconut milk and the stock, and stir to dissolve the paste clumps (11).
+- Pour the coconut milk and the stock, and stir to dissolve the paste clumps (11).

 - Pour the sauce over the meat pieces in the slow cooker, add bay leaves and cinnamon stock, and stir to combine (12).